West Virginia Surgical Stapler Lawsuits

 As the FDA data shows, surgical staples can cause problems.
 Staples can break, either while they are being placed or after the procedure.
 They can also cause an allergic reaction, or allow bacteria to cause an infection.
 Metal and plastic from the staples can even leak into the bloodstream, creating a variety of medical complications.

-During the procedure, it’s possible for the stapler to jam, which forces the medical staff to use another way to close the wound or incision.
+During the procedure, the stapler can jam, which forces the medical staff to use another way to close the wound or incision.
 This can delay care and create further complications.
 The stapler can have too much or too little force, causing excessive damage or failing to close the wound completely.
 Staples can even be delivered to the wrong location.

-From the wrong size to the staple being improperly placed, there are seemingly countless complications and potential malfunctions that can occur.
+From the wrong size to the staple being improperly placed, countless complications and potential malfunctions can occur.

 What Can Be the Result When Surgical Staples Malfunction?

-When these malfunctions or misuse occur, there can be a wide variety of complications.
-If the staples were used during an invasive surgery, for example, there could be internal bleeding, which may occur if the staples are not applied appropriately or if there is a malfunction with the stapling device.
+When these malfunctions or misuse occur, there can be various complications.
+Suppose the staples were used during invasive surgery, for example.
+In that case, internal bleeding could occur if the staples are not applied appropriately or if there is a malfunction with the stapling device.

 If a stapler fails to fully close the wound or incision, infection and bacteria can occur, causing a variety of complications and medical issues.
 Internal bleeding, hemorrhaging, and sustained organ damage can all result from this problem.
 In some cases, the results from a medical stapler malfunction can be irreversible.